 - An environmental review must be conducted for all projects prior to submission of the grant to the state.

 - All applicants must conduct at least one public hearing and community needs assessment prior to submitting a grant to the state.
 At least one public notice regarding the intention to apply for CDBG will need to be published in the municipality’s official newspaper.

-- CDBG requires contractors working on a project to pay Davis Bacon wage rates which can increase the overall cost of a project.
-Contractors must pay employees weekly and submit weekly payroll reports to verify wage rate compliance.
+- CDBG requires contractors working on a project to pay applicable Davis Bacon wage rates which can increase the overall cost of a project.

 - Requests cannot exceed one-half of the total project cost, nor can the request exceed $1,500.

 - The county funds must be matched 1:1.
 Funds will be released on a reimbursement basis with supporting documentation.